tejbhan111/t2yLLM/README.md

 ## <u>🛠️ ToDo : </u>

-- requirements.txt
-- Switch from UDP to Quic
 - Keep context between interactions
 - improve processing pipeline
-- interface nginx as a center component
+- Switch from UDP to Quic
 - switch or add option to use OpenWakeWord but I could not make it train on a custom wake word

 ## <u>⚖️ License :</u>